i-weber/Internship_project_RNAseq/README.md

 Welcome to my first NGS data analysis project!
 This is still a work in progress, in which I have invested around 280 hours of hands-on time up until now.

 I analyzed the RNA sequencing data from this study: **[GSE167193](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE167193)** on GEO at NCBI.
-This study analyzed a potential connection between a pregnancy disorder known as pre-eclampsia and autism spectrum disorders.
+This study, from the <a href='https://sites.rutgers.edu/shuo-xiao/'>lab of Shuo Xiao at Rutgers University</a> , analyzed a potential connection between a pregnancy disorder known as pre-eclampsia and autism spectrum disorders.
 Pre-eclampsia is a common and dangerous increase in maternal blood pressure that can occur after the 20th week of pregnancy.
 One in 20 pregnant people are affected by pre-eclampsia, which has a severe negative impact on both the pregnant person and the fetus.
 There is no treatment known to date, except for the delivery of the placenta, and very little is known about the long-term consequences on the development of the child's brain.

 The original study focused on gene expression and identified around 250 genes that are differentially expressed under the prenatal stress of pre-eclampsia.
 I chose to re-analyze the data using a different suite of alignment, mapping, and expression analysis tools (STAR, Salmon, and DESeq).
 Additionally, I wanted to focus on better understanding alternative pre-mRNA splicing.